Back to All Events

 Drawing on newly released archival photographs, Johansen’s original hand drawings, and newly commissioned illustrations, the book weaves together architectural analysis, political history, and a series of narrative vignettes that follow the many figures involved in the building’s life—from architects and presidents to fabricators and construction workers.
 America at Home ultimately raises timely questions about diplomacy, national identity, and the future of Cold War–era embassy architecture as a subject of preservation today.

-About the Speaker
+About the Speakers

 Cormac Murray is an Irish architect and lecturer at TU Dublin.
 His research focuses on twentieth-century Irish architecture and the conservation and advocacy of recent built heritage.
 He is the author of The Dublin Architecture Guide, 1937–2021 and America at Home: The Architecture and Politics of the US Embassy in Dublin.
+Book now available for purchase in the United States.

 Previous